cturek/home/docs/classes.md

 Introduction to elements of computer science.
 Students learn computational problem-solving techniques and gain experience with the design, implementation, testing and documentation of programs in a high-level language.
 In addition, students learn to design digital devices, understand how computers operate, and learn to program in a small machine language.
 Students are also exposed to ideas in computability theory.
 The course includes discussions of societal and ethical issues related to computer science.

-Taught by Professor Geoff Kuenning, FA19.
+Taught by Geoff Kuenning, FA19.